Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 88: May 29, 2020

+**Today's Progress**: Breaking out logic into seperate components, added predefined css styling to JSX elements, setting bootstrap up as a dependency and importing the css indside of the index file.
+Lastly I encountered and used the style property.

+**Thoughts**: I really like the pace of this tutorial and I've already subscribed to the channel.
+It's perfect repetition as well as hand on coding.
+This particular tutorial isn't scripted either which, in a way, makes it feel more approachable.

+**Experimented with**: The stype property.
+MDN descripbes the style property as follows

+> The style property is used to get as well as set the inline style of an element.
+When getting, it returns a CSSStyleDeclaration object that contains a list of all styles properties for that element with values assigned for the attributes that are defined in the element's inline style attribute. [source](https://developer.mozilla.org/en-US/docs/Web/API/ElementCSSInlineStyle/style)

+in React I use it like this:
+`<form onSubmit={props.getRecipe} style={{ marginBottom: "2rem" }}>`

+**Link(s) to work**: None today.
+Tomorrow I with push the project to my repository and share a link.

 ### Day 87: May 28, 2020

 **Today's Progress**: Worked with ES6 template litterals, async/await, functional components, solving a problem with the API provider, the fetch API in Javascript, prefixing an API URL with another API URL to enable cross-origin requests and using the template litterals to make an API call with the search word typed into an input field.